Skip to content

 Applications will open in late winter/early spring 2025.
 The first step will be submitting a Letter of Intent or LOI for your project.
 If a project fits the Mission of Kingston Common Futures and is within the scope of funding, you will be invited to submit a full application in spring of 2025.
 Sign up for our mailing list to be notified about when applications open!

-Individuals (18 years and older), groups, businesses, and organizations with projects or ideas that serve the Kingston community and align with our vision are eligible to apply for funding.
+Individuals (18 years and older), groups, businesses, and organizations with projects that serve the Kingston community and align with our vision are eligible to apply for seed funding.

 Our vision: We envision a future where all people are woven into an inclusive community, offering their gifts and working together in stewardship of our abundant planet, for the common good.